This Is Spinal Tap: Lawsuit

-On October 17, 2016, actor Harry Shearer filed a $125 million fraud and breach of contract lawsuit against both StudioCanal, who owns the film's rights, and Vivendi, which owns the studio.
+On October 17, 2016, Harry Shearer filed a $125 million fraud and breach of contract lawsuit against both StudioCanal, which owns the film's rights, and Vivendi, which owns the studio.
 Shearer claimed that he and the other co-stars of the film received only $179 for sales of merchandise and music over the prior three decades.
 Shearer's lawsuit was specifically directed at StudioCanal by ordering the studio to terminate the copyright to This Is Spinal Tap.
 In February 2017, Shearer's co-stars Christopher Guest and Michael McKean, as well as the film's director Rob Reiner, joined the lawsuit against StudioCanal and Vivendi, seeking $400 million in damages.
 In the same month, Vivendi made an attempt to move the court to dismiss the case.
 In September 2017, a judge dismissed Shearer, Reiner and McKean from the case.
 In October 2017, Spinal Tap revised their case by adding Universal Music Group (UMG, another division of Vivendi, whose Polydor label released the film's soundtrack) as a defendant, as well as the right to reclaim their copyrights to the film, its songs and characters.

 In August 2018, another judge ruled that Guest, Reiner, McKean and Shearer could pursue the fraud claim against Vivendi.

 The case related to sales of the soundtrack was settled out of court by November 2019, with UMG retaining the distribution rights but with the music rights eventually returning to Shearer, Guest, and McKean in the future.
 A settlement between Vivendi, StudioCanal, and the cast on the merchandising aspect was reached in September 2020 with final details to be resolved in the following months.